-After a long break, I sat down to write about all the advantages of the AMP important topic recently addressed on the web.
+After a long break, I sat down to write about all the advantages of the AMP Blogger Template important topic recently addressed on the web.
 Today’s topic is one of the topics currently being addressed online.
 Most people’s question was what is AMP, what are its benefits, how to use it, can it be used on Google Blogger blog?
 In addition to answering all your questions today, I will discuss in more detail the AMP.

-Do you want your blog to be Accelerated Mobile Pages (AMP), or want to know more about the advantages and disadvantages of it?
+Do you want your blog to be Accelerated Mobile Pages (AMP), or want to know more about the advantages and disadvantages?
 Then you will find out more in this post today.
 But before I go into detail about this, I have to be clear about two things, most good quality websites are not using AMP yet and none of the blogger templates you see online are actually AMP optimized.

 What is AMP?